Musical Theatre (with Foundation Year)

 Explorations in Musical Theatre

-Your expertise with respect to the technology of musical theatre will be further refined to develop your own production values.
+Your expertise in the use of technology in musical theatre will also be advanced, allowing you to develop your own production values and a more complete understanding of staging and performance.

 Year Three